Chess with different armies: Seeping Switchers (Jörg Knappen)

 The rooks, knights, bishops, and queen are replaced by the following pieces:

 Daring Dragons (H. G. Muller)

 The rooks, knights, bishops, and queen are replaced by the following pieces:

 Bent Bozos (H. G. Muller)

 The left and right rooks, left and right knights, left and right bishops, and queen are replaced by the following pieces:

+Fearful Fairies (Jörg Knappen)

+The rooks, knights, bishops, and queen are replaced by the following pieces:

+Silly Sliders (H. G. Muller)

+The rooks, knights, bishops, and queen are replaced by the following pieces:

+Hoppel-Poppel

+Hoppel-Poppel is originally a popular chess variant from Germany played with equal armies.
+Its army fits perfectly into Chess with Different Armies and is therefore listed here.
+In this army the knights and bishops are replaced by the following pieces: